-One theory says he died much earlier in 1843, long before any hotels were built.
+One story says he died in 1843, long before the hotels were built.
 The father of the love of his life, his would-be bride, shot Roger and killed him.
 His body was dumped in a swamp located somewhere on what would be Ida Bailey’s property, near where the current hotel stands.
-Spirits often haunt the land, and when this glorious hotel was built, guess who decided on moving in, choosing Room 309?
+Spirits often haunt the land, and when the Horton Grand was built, guess who decided on moving in, choosing Room 309?

 Several Unknown Spirits

-Another theory tells the sad tale of a gambler down on his luck caught cheating in a game of cards in a gambling joint located in the Stingaree District.
+Another story tells the sad tale of a gambler down on his luck, caught cheating in a game of cards in a gambling joint located in the Stingaree District.
 He barely escaped certain bodily harm and ran back to his hotel, hiding in the armoire.
-Unfortunately, he was shot through the door and died in his room 309.
-He simply moved with the elements of room 309 to the new building.
-Or, perhaps his body was taken from the hotel and dumped in the swamp mentioned above and he simply moved back to his old room when the hotel he died in was reconstructed on the same property.
+Unfortunately, he was shot through the door and died in Room 309.
+He simply moved with the elements of that room to the new building.
+Or, perhaps his body was taken from the hotel and dumped in the swamp above-mentioned and he simply moved back to his old room when the hotel he died in was reconstructed on the same property.

-Several ghosts are known to graciously haunt the Horton Grand, who are polite and friendly to the living.
-Often when a building is renovated, ghosts and spirits who know the place often take up residence as it is in this case.
+Several ghosts are known to graciously haunt the Horton Grand.
+They are polite and friendly to the living.
+Often when a building is renovated, ghosts and spirits who know the place take up residence, as is the case here.

 Madam Ida Bailey – Some think it is her spirit that makes visitors welcome.
-This grand hotel was built on the same site as her long-ago brothel.
+The Horton Grand is built on the same site as her long-ago brothel.
 She must have been thrilled to have such a beautiful, grand, classy place built on her property!

 Spirit of Roger Whitaker

-However he died or however he got inside the hotel, the spirit of Roger Whitaker haunts room 309 and the hallway where one finds the room.
+However he died or however he got inside the hotel, the spirit of Roger Whitaker haunts room 309 and the hallway just outside.

-He isn’t nasty like another ghostly gambler haunting the St. James Hotel, but does let the living know he is present and has appeared.
+He isn’t nasty (like another ghostly gambler haunting the St. James Hotel in Selma, Alabama), but he does let the living know he is present and has appeared.

 Roger Whitaker has made numerous appearances.

-One guest saw him in the hallway, and he looked so real, she asked him where the ice machine was located.
+One guest saw him in the hallway, and he looked so real, she asked him where the ice machine was.
 Imagine her surprise when he disappeared before her eyes.

 Several Unknown Spirits

-Room 309 – Guests have been awakened in Room 309 in the middle of the night by the bed being shaken and the armoire’s doors being opened.
+Room 309 – Guests have been awakened in Room 309 in the middle of the night when the bed was shaken and the armoire’s doors were opened.